-Mission: Mobilize compassionate and engaged communities to provide services to prevent and alleviate the effects of poverty to gain stability in people’s lives.
+MISSION: Mobilize communities to provide services that prevent and alleviate poverty and empower stability in our neighbors

 ECHOS serves individuals and families who are experiencing homelessness, are at-risk of homelessness, or are in need of services.
 All individuals must be closely connected with Elizabethtown, Rheems, Bainbridge, Mount Joy, Marietta, or Maytown.

 ECHOS is part of the Lancaster County Coalition to End Homelessness (LCCEH), a network of health and human service providers, business leaders and private sector individuals working to eradicate homelessness in Lancaster City and County via:

 - Service coordination

 - Public education

 Endorsed by the County of Lancaster, Lancaster City, and the United Way of Lancaster County, the LCCEH is transforming the homeless system into a housing-first approach of prevention, diversion, and rapid re-housing to provide permanent homes for all residents.

 In 2015, churches and community volunteers opened an emergency shelter hosted at St. Paul’s United Methodist Church during the winter months.
 It soon became evident that the needs were greater than imagined and beyond the scope of help that the shelter alone could provide.